Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Introduction

-\begin{maintheorem}[Reduction in the presence of corners] Let $(\X,\bom,\bH)$ be a locally Hamiltonian $\G$-space satisfying Assumption \ref{ass:setup}, with local momentum form $\bH$ splitting into the rank-0 constraint form $\bHo$ and the $d$-exact flux form $d\bh$, i.e.
+\begin{maintheorem}[Reduction in the presence of corners] Let $(\X,\bom,\bH)$ be a locally Hamiltonian $\G$-space satisfying Assumption \ref{ass:setup}.
+Its local momentum form $\bH$ splits into the order-0 constraint form $\bHo$ and the $d$-exact flux form $d\bh$, i.e.

 for all $\xi\in\fG = \mathrm{Lie}(\G)$.
 Denote by $H,\Ho,\h$ the respective integrated local forms.